CuriousCod/YoutubePlaylistTool/README.md

 <h3>Notes</h3>

-- You cannot reorder videos while filtering at the moment
+- By adding mpv folder to path environment variable, you can play videos directly from the application assuming you have youtube-dl installed to mpv
-- By adding mpv folder to environment variables, you can play videos directly from the application (use right click on a video)
+  -  To play, press mouse right click on a video
 - You can add cookies.txt to the application folder to avoid youtube-dl's 429 error when downloading video information